dentarg/auth0-blog/_posts/2017-07-24-how-i-built-a-twitter-bot-using-webtask-and-data-gov.markdown

 ---
 layout: post_extend
-title: "I built a Twitter bot using Auth0 Webtasks and Data.gov"
+title: "How I built a Twitter bot using Auth0 Webtasks and Data.gov"
 description: Learn how to use Auth0 Webtasks to build a twitter bot that pulls data from Data.gov and does sentiment analysis
-date: 2017-07-19 08:30
+date: 2017-07-24 08:30
 is_extend: true
 category: Product
 author: